 What Are the Warning Signs of a Developing Blockage?

-Blockages rarely happen without warning.
-Here are the signs to watch for before a partial blockage becomes a complete one:
+Blockages almost always give you warning first.
+These are the signs worth acting on, before a partial blockage becomes a complete one:

-- Water backing up: Water appearing in one fixture when you use another (for example, the shower draining when you flush the toilet)
+- Water appearing in one fixture when you use another.
+The shower filling a little when you flush the toilet is the classic one

 When Should You Call a Plumber vs Try DIY?